 #1: Structure Your Content For Readability

-Part of a website page’s SEO ranking factor is page duration, a.k.a how long the visitor spent on that page.
-There are a few ways to make sure that visitors don’t bounce off of your page (we’ll talk about more of those later) but one of the top ways is to make your content reader friendly.
+Part of a website page’s SEO ranking factor is page duration.
+This is a measure of how long the visitor spent on a certain page.
+There are a few ways to make sure that visitors don’t bounce off of your page.
+A bounce is anytime someone visits one page of your website and exits.
+We’ll talk about more about those later.

 - H2, H3, and H4 headers